 The Truth About Earning Money on Rumble

-Can’t blame Rumble, but if your not a viral video content creator or have a hot conservative blog site, you won’t even earn pizza money.
+Can’t blame Rumble, but if you are not a viral video content creator or have a hot conservative blog site, you won’t even earn pizza money.
 But the times are changing!

 What are Rumble’s account types?

-Free Account – You can upload and monetize videos on Rumble.
+Free Account – Upload and monetize videos on Rumble.
 Much like YouTube, they pay only if a viewer clicks on an ad.

-Publisher Account – You can also monetize your videos when embedded in your website.
-Great, if you have tons of traffic.
+Publisher Account – Monetize your videos when embedded in your website.
+Doesn’t pay much unless you have tons of traffic.